 The new infrastructure energy strategy is founded on Four Pillars that are designed to 1) Improve Current Infrastructure, 2) Improve future infrastructure, 3) Expand renewables, and 4) manage cost.
 We intend to achieve the Four Pillars by incorporating best business practices into our education and training programs, pursuing cultural change in our organizations, and improving our asset management.
 We see potential indicators that our efficiency strategy is providing return-on-investment.
-In 2008, the Air Force energy intensity decreased by 17.8 percent from the FY2003 baseline.
+Between the FY2003 baseline year and FY2008, the Air Force decreased energy intensity by 17.8 percent.
 The Air Force also developed a life-cycle cost-effective metering strategy to meet EPAct 05, which mandates the installation of electric meters on required facilities by 2012.
 We recognize the value of metering and are already 74 percent complete toward the goal.
-The Air Force is also making great strides in our water conservation program.
-In FY2008, we consumed 1.3 billion gallons less water than our FY2007 water usage.
+The Air Force is also making great strides in our water conservation program, with Air Force-wide water consumption decreasing 1.3 billion gallons from FY2007 to FY2008.

 In the area of renewable energy, our strategy expands public and private partnerships by leveraging private sector capital to bring renewable power production to our bases at competitive prices.
-For example, in a partnership with state and local government and private industry, the photovoltaic (PV) solar array at Nellis Air Force Base, Nevada, the largest PV array in North America, generated 57,139 megawatt-hours in FY2008.
+For example, in a partnership with state and local government and private industry, the photovoltaic (PV) solar array at Nellis Air Force Base, Nevada, the largest PV array in North America, generated 57,139 megawatt-hours in FY2008, and saving approximately \$1 million per year.
 Through a Congressional appropriation, F.E.
 Warren Air Force Base, Wyoming, installed a 2,000 kilowatt wind turbine in January 2009, adding to the two turbines already operational.
 Together the three wind turbines are capable of generating 6.7 million kilowatt-hours per year, enough to power 836 homes.
 These and other renewable energy and conservation initiatives provide examples of how the Air Force is committed to not only meeting, but exceeding the goals of the new Executive Order with initiatives that provide long-term return-on-investment.